BY CHRISTINE DINH, INSTRUCTIONAL TECHNOLOGIST

-Introducing the new Joy Vlog!
-In the vlog, we capture what's happening around The Joy School through video.
-In our first episode, we talk with our Instructional Technologist, Christine Dinh, and discuss three assistive technology tools that can help students who have dyslexia.
-Click image below or click here to watch the full episode!
+In this blog post, we talk with our Instructional Technologist, Christine Dinh, and discuss three assistive technology tools that can help students who have dyslexia.

 App reading: I used to help fourth and fifth grade teachers bring (Pause)